Smoking ban: History

-The resort town of Aspen, Colorado, became the first city in the US to restrict smoking in restaurants, in 1985, though it allowed smoking in areas that were separately ventilated.
+The resort town of Aspen, Colorado became the first city in the US to restrict smoking in restaurants in 1985, though it allowed smoking in areas that were separately ventilated.

-On 3 April 1987 the city of Beverly Hills, California, initiated an ordinance to restrict smoking in most restaurants, in retail stores and at public meetings.
+On 3 April 1987, the city of Beverly Hills, California initiated an ordinance to restrict smoking in most restaurants, in retail stores, and at public meetings.
 It exempted restaurants in hotels – City Council members reasoned that hotel restaurants catered to large numbers of visitors from abroad, where smoking is more acceptable than in the United States.

-In 1990 the city of San Luis Obispo, California, became the first city in the world to restrict indoor smoking in bars as well as in restaurants.
+In 1990, the city of San Luis Obispo, California became the first city in the world to restrict indoor smoking in bars as well as in restaurants.
 The ban did not include workplaces, but covered all other indoor public spaces and its enforcement was somewhat limited.

 In the United States, California's 1998 smoking ban encouraged other states such as New York to implement similar regulations.
-California's ban included a controversial restriction upon smoking in bars, extending the statewide ban enacted in 1994.
+California's ban included a controversial restriction on smoking in bars, extending the statewide ban enacted in 1994.
 As of April 2009, there were 37 states with some form of smoking ban.
 Some areas in California began banning smoking across whole cities, including every place except residential homes.
 More than 20 cities in California enacted park- and beach-smoking restrictions.
 In May 2011, New York City expanded its previously implemented smoking ban by banning smoking in parks, beaches and boardwalks, public golf courses and other areas controlled by the New York City Parks Department.
 In recent years New York City has passed administrative codes §17-502 and §17-508 forcing landlords of privately owned buildings, cooperatives, and condominiums to adopt a smoking policy into all leases.
 These codes oblige landlords to enact provisions telling tenants the exact locations where they can or can not smoke.
 In January 2010, the mayor of Boston, Massachusetts, Thomas Menino, proposed a restriction upon smoking inside public housing apartments under the jurisdiction of the Boston Housing Authority.

 From December 1993, in Peru, it became illegal to smoke in any public enclosed place and any public transport vehicle (according to Law 25357 issued on 27 November 1991 and its regulations issued on 25 November 1993 by decree D.S.983-93-PCM).
 There is also legislation restricting publicity, and it is also illegal (Law 26957 21 May 1998) to sell tobacco to minors or directly to advertise tobacco within 500m of schools (Law 26849 9 Jul 1997).